brendalf/brendalf.dev/README.md

 Just a place to host my blog, share recipes and other things I love.

-This homepage is inspired in [Takuya's Homepage](https://www.craftz.dog).
+The homepage is inspired in [Takuya's Homepage](https://www.craftz.dog).

 ## Stack